 You’ll begin this step by turning on the heat to the still.
 The desired temperature is 150°F. If your still has a condenser, you should turn on the water at this point in the process.

 Turn the heat up to your still until you begin seeing alcohol being produced.
 Time the drips of alcohol as they come out.

 A common misconception is distilling is what gives you alcohol.
 This isn’t the case.
-Distilling is a chemical process which happens in the still.
+Distilling is a chemical process that happens in the still.
 This process allows alcohol to be separated from the other chemical components in the still.

 Therefore, this produces a pure alcoholic beverage people have been enjoying for centuries.
 The alcohol itself was created during the fermentation process by the reaction between the mash and the yeast.

-Once the alcohol is flowing from your still, it’s important to pay close attention the next step.
+Once the alcohol is flowing from your still, it’s important to pay close attention to the next step.
 This is what separates the different distillers in this process.